PowerDNS/pdns/docs/http-api/index.rst

 Enabling the API
 ----------------

-To enable the API, the webserver and the HTTP API need to be enbaled.
+To enable the API, the webserver and the HTTP API need to be enabled.
 Add these lines to the ``pdns.conf``::

     api=yes